 - The boundary of an active farm operation located in an agricultural district (area variances excluded)

-Project Review ProcessThe purpose of county planning board review is to bring attention to pertinent intercommunity and countywide planning, zoning, site plan, and subdivision considerations, which may include:
+Project Review ProcessThe purpose of county planning board review is to bring attention to pertinent intercommunity and countywide planning, zoning, and site plan considerations, which may include:

 - Compatibility of adjacent land uses with one another especially near municipal borders